TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/alerts-crud-ui-log.md

 1. Ensure that the various options for log alert rule have been configured:

     * Configuring alert rules in Azure Monitor requires you to specify the resource, condition, action groups and alert details.
-Each of the section requires parameters and variables to be chosen, you can [view walk-through on creating log alerts in Azure portal](https://docs.microsoft.com/azure/azure-monitor/platform/alerts-log#managing-log-alerts-from-the-azure-portal) to understand each section and variable better.
+Each of the section requires parameters and variables to be chosen, you can [review tutorial on creating log alerts in Azure portal](https://docs.microsoft.com/azure/azure-monitor/platform/alerts-log#managing-log-alerts-from-the-azure-portal) to understand each section and variable better.
 And set them correctly to allow alert rule creation without errors or issues.
     * Log alert rules which are invalid will get disabled by Azure Monitor.
 [Understand the reasons why alert would get disabled and how to its communicated](https://docs.microsoft.com/azure/azure-monitor/platform/alert-log-troubleshoot#log-alert-was-disabled).
 If your alert rule is disabled, it will be still available in Azure Monitor and [the rules can be managed or edited in Azure portal](https://docs.microsoft.com/azure/azure-monitor/platform/alerts-log#view--manage-log-alerts-in-azure-portal).

 1. Hidden alert rules creation for billing cannot be deleted: